Bluestones Group policies

 - Legal Memoranda and Opinions (including all subject matter files): 7 years after close of matter

-- Litigation Files: 1 year after expiration of appeals or time for filing appeals
+- Litigation Files (including documents and internal memoranda): 1 year after expiration of appeals or time for filing appeals

 Record Type and then Retention Period